MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 Event_Reg_SetValue

 ```
 Depending on the current data collection, you could receive many rows.
 This is expected.
-Our next task is how do we filter to our specific scenario.
+Our next task is to filter to our specific scenario.

 19. Run the following KQL Statement: